A-New-BellHope/bellhopcuda/README.md

 | Nx2D eigen | 0 | 0 | 0 |
 | Nx2D arrivals | 0 | 0 | 0 |

-[1]: Two runs match in single-threaded mode but inconsistently don't match in multithreaded or CUDA mode. \
+[1]: There are two runs which consistently match in single-threaded mode, but sometimes do and sometimes don't match in multithreaded or CUDA mode. \
 [2]: There is only one environment file; it runs out of memory after over 3 hours, so this has not been investigated further.